 Correlations describe how asset classes move together with a correlation of 1 meaning that two asset classes will move perfectly up and down in tandem and correlation of -1 meaning that the two asset classes are imperfectly uncorrelated and will move in the exact opposite direction.
-When creating portfolios, asset classes that are uncorrelated provide greater diversification benefits.
+When creating portfolios, asset classes that are un-correlated provide greater diversification benefits.

-To estimate correlations Dynamic Planner uses observed data since 1990 for each asset class (the earliest start date for underlying index data across all asset classes deployed in the software).
+To estimate correlations Dynamic Planner uses observed data since 1990 for each asset class (the earliest start date for underlying index data being available across all the asset classes deployed in the software).
 Using recognised 'robustification' techniques, data outliers are ignored where it is deemed there is no impact on the long-term correlation assumptions.

-A correlation matrix across the 15 asset classes is then created.
+A correlation matrix across a wide range of asset classes is then created.

-3.2 Qualitative process
+3.2 Qualitative Process